Shared config and credentials files - AWS SDKs and Tools

 Profiles

 [default] is simply an unnamed profile.
 This profile is named default because it is the default profile used by the SDK if the user does not specify a profile.
 It does not provide inherited default values to other profiles.
-For example, if you set something in the [default] profile and you don't set it in a named profile, then the value isn't set when you use the named profile.
+If you set something in the [default] profile and you don't set it in a named profile, then the value isn't set when you use the named profile.

 Set a named profile